JanM321/esphome-lg-controller/protocol.md

 ```

 ## Type 0xE settings (0xAE/0xCE)
 Also used for installer settings.
-The format here seems a bit different:
+The format here seems a bit different, with the second byte as additional message type.
 ```
 CE.00... => available settings?